HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 })
 ```

 Here we first check to only do this on the client and not during server side rendering.
 Then we check if we are already logged in as well as if we are called after a successful login and handle those cases accordingly.
 Now all we need to update are the event handlers for the button clicks that trigger login and logout.
+Go ahead and replace our old event handlers with:

 ```javascript
 emitter.on('auth:startAuthentication', () => webAuth.authorize())